iheartradio/play-swagger/README.md

 To override any of the automatically generated field, you just need to write the field in your comment.

+### More examples

+More examples can be found in the test /test/scala/com.iheart.playSwagger/SwaggerSpecGeneratorSpec.scala

 ## Installation

+In short you need to create a controller that uses the library to generate the swagger spec and make it available as an endpoint.
+Then you just need to have a swagger UI instance to consumer that swagger spec.

 ### Step 1
 add Swagger API dependency to your sbt